 Cassandra Cain, the first Batgirl with her own series

-Cassandra Cain is the daughter of David Cain and Lady Shiva, two deadly assassins.
-She was raised to be the ultimate weapon, and to achieve that, her father never teach her to speak or read.
-She has also been deprived of human contact in her childhood, in order to make body movement her first language.
-Her training gives her the capacity to read body language and predict her opponent’s next move.
+Cassandra Cain is the daughter of two deadly assassins, David Cain and Lady Shiva.
+Raised to be the ultimate weapon, her father never taught her to speak or read.
+She was also deprived of human contact during her childhood to make body movement her primary means of communication.
+This training has given her the ability to read body language and predict her opponents’ next moves.
 In short, Cass is the most lethal member of the Batfamily.
-And like all members, she is devoted to protecting human life.
+Like all members, she is devoted to protecting human life.

 Recommended Reading: